brandon-rhodes/uncommitted/README.txt

 * `Git`_ (.git directories)
 * `Subversion`_ (.svn directories)

-It needs to support `Git`_ soon, since that DVCS is in widespread use.
-However, I am not familiar enough with Git's output to write a function for it myself.
-When I tried out Git a few minutes ago, its status messages were crazy, with all sorts of hash characters everywhere; it looked like it was suffering from an acute lack of confidence, and was therefore commenting out all of its own output.
-Anyway, there is probably some simple way to make Git report on uncommitted changes, but I will leave it to a Git fan to figure out how, if they would like to contribute a patch back.

-I would also not be opposed to someone contributing a Bazaar plugin.
-But CVS should probably never be supported by "uncommitted" because that might imply that it is still an acceptible system to be using.
+I am not opposed to someone contributing code to support Bazaar, or other more obscure version control systems.
+But we should probably keep "uncommitted" from ever supporting CVS, because that might imply that it is still an acceptible system to be using.

 It occurs to me that there might already be some version control abstraction layer that I should be using for this, rather than figuring